TaridWong/Digital-CV/README.md

     - Assisted in the development of a survey.
     - Conducted quantitative analyses to support the development of the survey.

-  - Teacher and School Leader Hope Scale Development (Spring 2022, Summer 2022), Educational Psychology Department, University of Alberta, Canada.
+  - Teacher and School Leader Hope Scale Development (Spring 2022, Summer 2022), Counseling Psychology Department, University of Alberta, Canada.
     - Organized and submitted an institutional review board application.
     - Conducted quantitative analyses to support the development of the scales.